contagon/handbook/handbook/26-temple-recommends.md

 Some members live in areas that would require expensive travel or great difficulty to meet with a member of the stake or mission presidency.
 In these situations, a temple president may interview the person and sign the recommend.
 Before conducting the interview, he confers with the stake or mission president.
 The bishop, an authorized counselor, or the branch president should have already interviewed the member and signed the recommend.

 This policy also applies to members in the military who are in isolated areas.
 They should first be interviewed by the bishop of their home ward or the unit that supports their duty station.

+### 26.3.3 Conducting a Temple Recommend Interview

+The temple is the house of the Lord.
+Entering the temple and participating in ordinances there is a sacred privilege.
+This privilege is reserved for those who are spiritually prepared and striving to live the Lord’s standards, as determined by authorized priesthood leaders.

+To make this determination, priesthood leaders interview the member using the questions below.
+Leaders should not add or remove any requirements.
+However, they may adapt the questions to the age and circumstances of the member.

+Sometimes members have questions during a temple recommend interview.
+The priesthood leader may explain basic gospel principles.
+He may also help members understand the temple recommend questions if needed.
+However, he should not present his personal beliefs, preferences, or interpretations as Church doctrine or policy.

+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a spouse, parent, or another adult to be present.

+#### 26.3.3.1 Temple Recommend Interview Questions

+1. Do you have faith in and a testimony of God, the Eternal Father; His Son, Jesus Christ; and the Holy Ghost?
+2. Do you have a testimony of the Atonement of Jesus Christ and of His role as your Savior and Redeemer?
+3. Do you have a testimony of the Restoration of the gospel of Jesus Christ?
+4. Do you sustain the President of The Church of Jesus Christ of Latter-day Saints as the prophet, seer, and revelator and as the only person on the earth authorized to exercise all priesthood keys?

+Do you sustain the members of the First Presidency and the Quorum of the Twelve Apostles as prophets, seers, and revelators?

+Do you sustain the other General Authorities and local leaders of the Church?
+5. The Lord has said that all things are to be “done in cleanliness” before Him ([Doctrine and Covenants 42:41](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/42.41?lang=eng#p41)).

+Do you strive for moral cleanliness in your thoughts and behavior?

+Do you obey the law of chastity?
+6. Do you follow the teachings of the Church of Jesus Christ in your private and public behavior with members of your family and others?
+7. Do you support or promote any teachings, practices, or doctrine contrary to those of The Church of Jesus Christ of Latter-day Saints?
+8. Do you strive to keep the Sabbath day holy, both at home and at church; attend your meetings; prepare for and worthily partake of the sacrament; and live your life in harmony with the laws and commandments of the gospel?
+9. Do you strive to be honest in all that you do?
+10. Are you a full-tithe payer?

+For new members seeking a recommend to perform proxy baptisms and confirmations: Are you willing to obey the commandment to pay tithing?
+11. Do you understand and obey the Word of Wisdom?
+12. Do you have any financial or other obligations to a former spouse or to children?

+If yes, are you current in meeting those obligations?
+13. Do you keep the covenants that you made in the temple, including wearing the temple garment as instructed in the endowment?
+(Read the “Wearing the Temple Garment” statement below to each member.)
+14. Are there serious sins in your life that need to be resolved with priesthood authorities as part of your repentance?
+15. Do you consider yourself worthy to enter the Lord’s house and participate in temple ordinances?

+#### 26.3.3.2 Wearing the Temple Garment

+The temple garment is a reminder of covenants made in the temple and, when worn properly throughout life, will serve as a protection against temptation and evil.
+The garment should be worn beneath the outer clothing.
+It should not be removed for activities that can reasonably be done while wearing the garment, and it should not be modified to accommodate different styles of clothing.
+Endowed members should seek the guidance of the Holy Spirit to answer personal questions about wearing the garment.

+It is a sacred privilege to wear the garment and doing so is an outward expression of an inner commitment to follow the Savior Jesus Christ.

+If members have questions about wearing the garment, refer them to [38.5.5](38-church-policies-and-guidelines.md#3855-wearing-and-caring-for-the-garment).

+#### 26.3.3.3 Additional Direction

+The priesthood leader emphasizes to the member the need to safeguard his or her recommend.
+It must never be loaned and should be reported immediately to the issuer if lost or stolen.

 ## 26.4 Issuing Temple Recommends to Unendowed Members